-Renal vein thrombosis is not common and can cause serious damage to the kidneys and other life-threatening injuries.
+Renal vein thrombosis is a serious condition.
+It can cause damage to the kidneys, including kidney failure, and be life threatening.
 It occurs in adults more frequently than in children.

-A blood clot to the lung is also a possible symptom of more severe cases.
-If a piece of the renal vein thrombosis breaks off and travels to the lungs, it can cause chest pain that worsens with every breath.
+A blood clot that travels to the lung can occur in more severe cases.
+If a piece of the renal vein thrombosis breaks off and travels to your lungs, it can cause chest pain that worsens with every breath.

 Blood clots often come on suddenly and don’t have a clear cause.
-There are certain factors that might make you more likely to develop these types of clots.
-Risk factors include:
+Certain factors might make you more likely to develop these types of clots.
+Causes can include: